luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/04/04-new-physical-ware.md

 Some of the ware/gear it can form includes: claws, digging claws, disassembly tools, extra limbs, gliding membrane, grasping tendril, hidden compartment, mobility system (boat, hopper, roller, snake, walker, swimmer), prehensile feet, prehensile tail, retracting limbs, skin pocket, telescoping limb, weapon mount, wings.
 Others may be allowed at GM discretion.

 Synthmorphs with this mod do not have a frame, but they receive AV 4/0 and only take half damage from kinetic projectiles such as firearms and railguns.
-Morphs with this gear may not use synthetic mask.
+Morphs with this gear may not use synthetic mask or shape adjusting ware.

 ### Plasma Sail